-The next UK General Election is on the horizon – which means now is the moment to ask the country’s political parties to commit to taking the actions needed to reduce the impact of conflict and armed violence on communities worldwide.
+The next UK General Election is set for July 4 – which means now is the moment to ask the country’s political parties to commit to taking the actions needed to reduce the impact of conflict and armed violence on communities worldwide.

 Read more about why we are taking this stand and what we’re calling for below.